Neabfi/arxiv_citations_map/README.md

-# Arxiv citations map
+# Arxiv papers map

-Build a map of citations for arxiv papers
+Build a map of citations for arxiv papers. [[Demo](https://www.google.com)]

 ![](demo.gif)

 Run `npm install` to install the dependencies.
+Feel free to contribute and to propose ideas in the issues.